Validation and periodic programme review privacy notice (Internal and Collaborative)

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 We will retain your personal information in line with our Retention of Records Schedule.
 Unless we explain otherwise to you, this will be until completion of the programme’s subsequent periodic review activity plus one year (normally this will be a period of six years).
 Your fee and expense claim and the details contained therein will be retained by the University’s Finance Department for six years, in line with its retention schedule for financial records.
 In addition, Academic Registry will keep a redacted version of your fee and expense claim form to enable us to deal with enquiries, and this will be retained in line with the Retention of Records Schedule as detailed above.

-In the event that you are not approved to act as an external validation/review panel member or external advisor, we
+In the event that you are not approved to act as an external validation/review panel member or external advisor, we will securely destroy your application within one month of the decision not to appoint you.

 - Access and obtain a copy of your data on request, this could be in a portable electronic format;